Pope blasts Russia's 'infantile' war, EU-Libya deal in Malta

 Caption

-Malta's President George William Vella, right, listens to Pope Francis, delivering his address in the Grand Council Chamber of the Grand Mater's Palace in Valletta, Malta, Saturday, April 2, 2022.
+Pope Francis delivers his speech in the Grand Council Chamber of the Grand Master's Palace in Valletta, Malta, Saturday, April 2, 2022.
 Pope Francis headed to the Mediterranean island nation of Malta on Saturday for a pandemic-delayed weekend visit, aiming to draw attention to Europe's migration challenge that has only become more stark with Russia's invasion of Ukraine.
 (AP Photo/Andrew Medichini)

 Credit: Andrew Medichini